scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 LibLSLCC's attribute system allows a class to provide its own type converter for when you do not want to explicitly attribute each method.

+Type converters are required to implement the interface: **LibLSLCC.LibraryData.Reflection.ILSLTypeConverter**

 Each **[LSLFunctionAttribute]** and **[LSLConstantAttribute]** can also provide a prefered type converter for the field/property or method they are applied to.